Magenerds/SystemDiff/README.md

 For general usage the functionality should be enabled in the system configuration.
 In order to connect two systems you need to configure the web service API.
 You can either choose REST or SOAP.
 Enter the url of the remote system and provide an access token.

+## Backend Usage
+In the system configuration of the module you can find a `Run diff` button which triggers the sync to the remote system and starts the diff.

 ## Command Line Usage
 There is a command available which currently outputs the differences of the data sets of both systems.
 You can use it